dfk-paris/frontend/README.md

 riot.mount('range-control')
 ~~~

-The Drupal system currently applies a pink shade to unpublished shades.
+The Drupal system currently applies a pink shade to unpublished pages.
 This
 can be a problem when previewing new production content.
 To suppress the
 feature, include the following somewhere on the Drupal page: